Nolski/torque-sites/INSTALL.md

   Sites documentation:

   Get logo?
-  Confidentiality of competition and thus of URLs, torque-sites docs, etc?
+  What should shortname be for this competition?  (implies URL slug) Confidentiality of competition and thus of URLs, torque-sites docs, etc?
 Can their logo be in public repository?
   Okta vs local logins?
   RSS?